StarRocks/starrocks-connector-for-apache-spark/docs/connector-read.md

 > **NOTICE**
 >
-> Reading data from StarRocks tables with Spark connector needs SELECT privileges.
-If you do not have the privilege, follow the instructions provided in [GRANT](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/account-management/GRANT) to grant these privileges to the user that you use to connect to your StarRocks cluster.
+> Reading data from StarRocks tables with Spark connector needs SELECT privilege.
+If you do not have the privilege, follow the instructions provided in [GRANT](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/account-management/GRANT) to grant the privilege to the user that you use to connect to your StarRocks cluster.

 ## Usage notes